grantcodes/terminally-pixelated/scss/styleguide.md

-# Style Guide

-The is the living style guide
+This is the living styleguide.